Four Common Sexually Transmitted Diseases: Take Away Points

 - The only sure way to prevent getting or spreading an STD is to avoid sex or stay in a monogamous relationship with a disease-free partner.
 However, this cannot always be assured.

 - Using a latex condoms correctly each time you have sex can be useful to help prevent STDs but are not always 100% effective.

-- Speak with your partner before sex to determine the level of risk you are comfortable with, and consider testing for each partner prior to having sex the first time.
+- Speak with your partner before your first sexual encounter to determine the level of risk you are comfortable with, and consider testing for each prior to having sex the first time.

 - If questions arise, always consider speaking with a healthcare provider who can provide confidential advice.

 Consider joining the Drugs.com Sexually Transmitted Diseases Support Group to discover others with similar conditions and related medications, read more up-to-date news, and share your own experience, too.

 - Medications for Gonococcal Infection, Uncomplicated

 - Medications for Human Papilloma Virus